-Why is safe and effective water management in canine clinical hydrotherapy so important?
+Why safe and effective water management is vital

-To answer this question, a great starting point is to reflect on the recent changes in current clinical hydrotherapy, which is the fastest growing sector within the canine healthcare industry.
+A great starting point is to reflect on the recent changes in current clinical hydrotherapy, which is still the fastest growing sector within the canine healthcare industry.

 Historically, 25 years ago, therapists used to administer treatments from outside the aquatic treadmill or hydrotherapy pool using a pole and collar, external harness lowered into the water, or simply hung a lead over the top of the treadmill whilst the dog was left to “get on with it”!
 At that time water management was mainly led by human pool specialists with little canine experience.

-Current canine clinical hydrotherapy is now delivered by therapists specifically qualified in canine clinical hydrotherapy, where the therapist is always within the aquatic environment itself, with their hands on the dog at all times.
-This ensures effective and safe delivery of a range of clinical reasoned treatment techniques for each specific dog.
+Current canine clinical hydrotherapy is now delivered by therapists specifically qualified in canine clinical hydrotherapy, where the therapist is always within the aquatic environment with the dog and are able to administer a range of clinically reasoned techniques to optimise the dogs land based motion, balance, coordination and functional abilities.
+This therapeutic hands on approach, ensures effective and safe delivery of the aquatic treatment programme for every dog.

 The focus is now on “working with the dog’s consent” rather than coercion methods, however well intentioned.
 This updated mindful approach is supported by canine behavioural sciences, functional anatomy and treatment techniques advancement.